-House bolting or earthquake retrofitting is a process that ties a home together.
-It increases the resistance to earthquake damage & decreases the risk of injury.
+House bolting, or earthquake retrofitting, is a process that literally ties a home together.
+It increases the resistance to earthquake damage and decreases the risk of injury.
 In short, it significantly strengthens your home.

 Weinstein Retrofitting Systems is the premier residential and commercial seismic retrofitting specialist in Los Angeles, Orange and Ventura County and the surrounding areas in California.